How Does Life Insurance Protect My Family?

 Medical bills.
 If you were to pass away from a health-related issue that racked up a substantial amount of medical bills, life insurance could help your loved ones pay them off.

 Cash value.
-A permanent life insurance policy, like American Family’s Whole Life insurance or MyLife Flexible life insurance, has a component where you can build up cash value.
+A permanent life insurance policy, like American Family’s DreamSecure Whole Life Insurance or MyLife Flexible Life Insurance, has a component where you can build up cash value.
 This is a way that life insurance can help your family financially while you’re still living.
 Once you’ve built up cash value, you can borrow* against it to use it as a loan to go towards things like a downpayment on home, school tuition, investing in a business, etc. — the cash value is available to use as you please.
 However, if you don’t pay back the loan before you die, the outstanding loan balance plus any unpaid interest will be deducted from your death benefit.
 Want to learn more about cash value?
 Keep reading to better understand the benefits of cash value in life insurance.

 Choosing a Beneficiary

 In order to protect your family with life insurance, you’ll want to make sure you’re choosing the appropriate beneficiary.
 Typically, a beneficiary is the spouse or partner of the policy holder, but, especially in the case of the elderly, many choose their children as the beneficiary.
 Think about who will be responsible for your debts, state estate taxes, mortgage, nursing home, etc. when choosing a beneficiary.
 Learn more about choosing a life insurance beneficiary.